Karen Palacio, Ø

 In her artistic productions, she seeks to demonstrate the flexibility of programming as a discursive technique, digitizing and conquering more traditional spaces.
 She has performed improvisational code for visuals at numerous festivals (such as Cosquín, Mutek, Lollapalooza, Festival De La Salamanca, Festical Latinoamericano de Artes y Tecnologías (Chile), MASS Encuentro(Colombia)); the Metaverse (Decentraland’s MMF); noise meetings (such as Santo Noise, Experimentalia); technology conferences (such as Khipu, WiDS, FITs); museums (such as the Emilio Caraffa Museum, CCEC, CaSO, El Gran Vidrio); and electronic parties - among other places - programming for up to 8 hours straight live.
 She has showcased her audiovisual work at Tecnópolis, Germany, Chile, Colombia, Venezuela, the Cordoba Art Fair, the MAPA fair, the World Circular Economy Summit, the Cordoba Music Biennial, among other places.
 She has live coded alongside Horacio Banegas in seven Argentine provinces.

-In 2023, she won the Itaú Award 14th edition in the category of Art and Artificial Intelligence with her work "Work."
-In that same year, she won the "Support for production.
-MediaLab CCEBA 2023 Contemporary Art: Artistic and technological practices" with her project on relationship with Artificial Intelligence called "Border language: Other infinities in the technical fissures of systems."
-During 2023, she was selected to participate in the federal program Continuous Present.
-She is part of the Amplify DAI program of Mutek.
-In 2024, she won a scholarship to participate in the virtual art residency program "Together Apart: MUTUALISMS" by Proyecto´ace.
+In 2023, she won the 14th Edition Itaú Prize in the Art and Artificial Intelligence category with her work "Trabajo".
+That same year, she received funding for production through the "Contemporary Art MediaLab CCEBA 2023: Artistic and Technological Practices" program with her project on Artificial Intelligence interaction titled "Lenguaje Frontera: Other Infinities in the Fissures of Technical Systems".
+Throughout 2023, she was selected to participate in the federal program Presente Continuo.
+She is part of the Amplify DAI program.
 She lives and works in Córdoba, Argentina.

 Computational Sovereignty and co-creation with Artificial Intelligence